unoplatform/uno/doc/articles/features/custom-fonts.md

 # Custom Fonts

 The `FontFamily` property allows you to customize the font used in you application's UI.
 Please note that in the following examples `yourfont.ttf` is placeholder for font file name and `Your Font Name` is placeholder for its actual name.
 To make figuring out the correct format easier, use a font management app.
-Free application [Character Map UWP](https://www.microsoft.com/store/productId/9WZDNCRDXF41) will provide you with the full string for your selected font:
+The free application, [Character Map](https://www.microsoft.com/store/productId/9WZDNCRDXF41), can be used to extract the full string for your selected font:

 ![Character Map UWP providing font information](../Assets/features/customfonts/charactermapuwp.png)